rogerxaic/EventStreams/eventstreams143.md

 As part of the upgrade to the Standard plan, you must create a new Standard plan instance.
 You cannot upgrade or change an existing instance of the Classic plan.
 {:important}

+As part of the upgrade to the Standard plan, you must create a new Standard plan instance.
+You cannot upgrade or change an existing instance of the Classic plan.
+{:important}
 To migrate applications from the previous Standard plan (now called the Classic plan and deprecated) to the new plan, consider the following information.

 The Classic plan is deprecated.
 From November 1, 2019, you can no longer provision new instances of the Classic Plan. <br/>However, existing instances will continue to be supported.